QuestingQueerly/nonmonogamy-project/Process/Journal.md

 4. **Win States**
 In *CGoL*, a player wins when they earn a place on the "Happy Old Age" square by accumulating 100 points and reach it before their opponents.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In *GoL*, a player wins by having accumulated the most financial capital by the time everyone has reached the end of the track, either by outranking them in a final count or by winning an all-or-nothing bet.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In *GoL*, a player wins by having accumulated the most financial capital by the time everyone &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;has reached the end of the track, either by outranking them in a final count or by winning an &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;all-or-nothing bet.

 5. **Life Narratives**
 The story that *CGoL* tells is that you can earn a happy existence if you persevere through life's trials and tribulations, upholding what it means to have moral character in the eyes of God and society.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The story of *GoL* is a retelling of the myth of meritocracy.
-You earn a shot at luxury, safety, and security by accumulating as much financial capital as possible through the same rat race everyone else is running.
-As long as you keep participating in the market as a good capitalist subject who is willing to act at the expense of others to win, you can not only succeed, but be the *most* successful.
+You earn a shot at luxury, safety,&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; and security by accumulating as much financial capital as possible through the same rat race &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;everyone else is running.
+As long as you keep participating in the market as a good capitalist &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;subject who is willing to act at the expense of others to win, you can not only succeed, but be &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;the *most* successful.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In both of these games, the storyline of one's life has an aspirational trajectory: You start from the bottom and earn your spot in The Good Place, whether that place is *CGoL*'s happy old age or *GoL*'s fancy retirement in a gated community reserved for the ultra-wealthy.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In both of these games, the storyline of one's life has an aspirational trajectory: You start &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;from the bottom and earn your spot in The Good Place, whether that place is *CGoL*'s happy old &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;age or *GoL*'s fancy retirement in a gated community reserved for the ultra-wealthy.

 \
 **Describing/Reflecting VS Prescribing/Reacting**